sakirm-icpl/threat-advisory/SETUP.md

 ✅ All containers healthy: `docker-compose ps`
 ✅ Frontend loads: http://YOUR_SERVER_IP:3000
 ✅ Backend responds: http://YOUR_SERVER_IP:8000/health
-✅ Can login with admin/Admin@123
+✅ GitHub OAuth authentication works
-✅ GitHub OAuth works (if configured)
+✅ No traditional login available

 **🎉 VersionIntel is now ready for production use!**